Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

-A more detailed description of Theorem \ref{thm_A} is given in Theorem \ref{thm_stconnect} and the definitions of the standard semitoric fans and the four standard transformations used in Theorem \ref{thm_A} are given in Definition \ref{def_fantrans}.
-A quick explanation of how these transformations can be realized from a symplectic geometric point of view is given in Section~\ref{sec_interpret}.
-As an application of Theorem \ref{thm_A} to the symplectic geometry of integrable systems we will prove Theorem \ref{thm_B}, which is the second main theorem of the paper.
+A more detailed description of Theorem \ref{thm_A} is given in Theorem~\ref{thm_stpoly} and the def\/initions of the standard semitoric fans and the four standard transformations used in Theorem~\ref{thm_A} are given in Def\/inition~\ref{def_fantrans}.
+As an application of Theorem~\ref{thm_A} to the symplectic geometry of integrable systems we will prove Theorem~\ref{thm_B}, which is the second main theorem of the paper.